 Our ego tends to strive hard.
 But meditation cannot be achieved; it comes to us when we are open to it.
 Meditation practice takes some effort, but it is subtle and different sort of effort.
 So, it should better be approached with gentleness and patience.
 If there is no gentleness, it is not meditation.
 When something does not seem right in the practice, it is wise to slow down and seek proper guidance.
 When meditation is practiced properly and mindfulness is cultivated rightly, it can be healing, enriching and transformative!

 Everything has its causes and conditions.
-"This is because that is" – Buddha.
+As Buddha puts it: "This is because that is".
 Often we try to fix the symptoms without understanding the root causes.
 Though it is important and beneficial to soothe our symptoms first, our focus should be on understanding the problem deeply and addressing the root causes and conditions.
-If our intention of meditation is just to stop and suppress the discursive "monkey mind", then we may end up using many unskillful techniques and approaches – such as heavily relying on some external elements.
+If our intention of meditation is just to stop and suppress the discursive "monkey mind", then we may end up using many unskillful techniques and approaches: Heavily relying on some external elements; distracting or drugging the mind with external or internal means.
 If our intention is to connect with our mind and get to know it intimately, then we skillfully approach it with patience, gentleness, love and non-judgmental attitude.
-Then our meditation naturally leads to peace, clarity and strength in our mind – without trying to stop, suppress or control it.
+Then our meditation naturally leads to peace, clarity and strength – without trying to stop, suppress or control it.